UnbloktTechnology/nexeraid-examples/v2/demo-apps/README.md

 - Banking: An example bank app that does not require signer interaction with the NexeraID Identity SDK.
 - Web3 Banking: An example Web3 bank app that requires signer interaction with the NexeraID Identity SDK.
 - KYC: A simple KYC example flow, using the NexeraID Identity SDK.
-- Gated Aave: Aave-cloned interface to demonstrate the KYC Identity Flow in a Web3 interface and interaction, and a whitelisted custom verification.

 Follow these steps to run the example apps locally.